karatekid/karatekid.github.io/_drafts/making-a-digital-oscilloscope-ui.md

 After I created the device handling thread i was able to get the runtime back to just involve the transaction overhead, so ~17ms!

+## Creating Interfaces for Analog Discovery Measurements

+The first thing that I had to do was actually fix the header file that digilent provides people with.
+It's located at `usr/local/include/digilent/waveforms/dwf.h`.
+I modified all of their const variables which they were initializing to be static const, otherwise when you include it more than once you'd get a multiple definition error on linking.

 [1]: https://www.digilentinc.com/Products/Detail.cfm?NavPath=2,842,1018&Prod=ANALOG-DISCOVERY